 Fight, Flight or Freeze (Acute Stress Response) are all psychological trauma responses that caregivers know well.
 You hear caregivers … [More...]

 The medical implications of incontinence are the worst part of this condition.
 When I sneeze, I sneeze at least eight times in a row.
-I can remember my Aunt Mary Ellen saying to me, “Oh … [More...]
+I can remember my Aunt Mary Ellen saying to me, “Oh good, you sneeze just like … [More...]

 Why is Occupational and Physical Therapy in Assisted Living Communities a Standard Practice?